oevstratenko/OpenXmlBuilder/README.md

      - HideHeader - is need to hide header of table, true/false (false by default)
      - ExportedColumns - custom columns names for export from datasource (null by default - export all)

-_ _Can export image as column data type where value as path of file.
-You should to mark that field by ExcelHelper.ExcelImagePath attribute_ _

 ```
         public void CreateExcel(string aFileName)
         {